rob-moss/demoapps/README.md

 ### Online botique multi-cluster

-There are two clusters in use here
+There are two clusters in use here:

-SMM ControlPlane: This is the SMM Control Plane and assumed to be on-prem IKS SMM Peer: This is the SMM peer cluster and can be an AWS/EKS/GCP public cloud cluster used for web services
+SMM ControlPlane: This is the SMM Control Plane and assumed to be on-prem IKS.
+SMM Peer: This is the SMM peer cluster and can be an AWS/EKS/GCP public cloud cluster used for web services.

 Run on Peer cluster